BoundlessView/seldon-deployment-ai-ocr/readme.md

 - Our inference graph consists of two services of type MODEL.
  X=x1 >> model1 >> y1=x2 >> model2>>y2=y

 **Model1**: is the text detector and localiser.
-Its `predict()` method receives the check image and predicts the bounding box of Check MICR, which is used to crop the MICR area.
+Its `predict()` method receives the check image and reurns the bounding box of Check MICR, which is used to crop the MICR area.
 **Model2**: is the text recogniser.
-Its `predict()` method receives the cropped image and predicts the text.
+Its `predict()` method receives the cropped image and returns the text.

 #### Building docker images: